box/box-python-sdk-gen/docs/memberships.md

 ## Update group membership

-Updates a user&#x27;s group membership.
+Updates a user's group membership.
 Only admins of this group or users with admin-level permissions will be able to use this API.